Winkielo/MSc-Artificial-Intelligence-in-Physiotherapy-Automated-Pain-Assessment-Using-Physiological-Signals/README.md

 The system leverages a hybrid data processing strategy, synchronizing pre-processed physiological data (`x.npy`) with continuous pain labels from raw CSV files (NRS for PMED, CoVAS for PMCD).
 This approach allows for a regression-based analysis to predict pain on a continuous 0-10 scale, which aligns with the standard Numerical Rating Scale (NRS) used in physiotherapy.

 The ultimate goal is to provide physiotherapists with a tool for remote, data-driven pain assessment, improving diagnostic accuracy and enabling personalized treatment planning.
+Develop a comprehensive clinical tool with: - NLP for patient pain descriptions. - Patient profiles with physiotherapist notes/treatment plans. - Pain localization and administrative automation (medical/insurance forms). - EEG-based emotion classification (LSTM + Random Forest) for physical/emotional pain. - Bioelectronic neuromodulation therapies (e.g., Medtronic, LivaNova).

 ### 1.2 Key Objectives
 - **Framework Design**: Develop a modular framework to parse and synchronize BVP, EMG, EDA, and RESP signals with continuous pain labels.